Anne de Carbuccia is an artist and filmmaker from Corsica, France.

 She has traveled to the world’s most remote locations to artistically document endangered environments, species and cultures.
 The focus of her work is to move past the human-centered era of today.

 She reflects on the new role that humans could play and imagines them leaving the center to join the circle, recognizing their power and fragility, as well as their interdependence.
 Her artwork explores how, using intelligence and technology, our species can become a positive force for our planet.

 Her art has been exhibited in museums and public institutions throughout Europe and the United States.
 In 2022 she wrote and directed the short docu-fiction Refugia, a poetic narrative, for the feature film Interactions.
 In 2023 will be released her first feature-length documentary, Earth Protectors on adaptation and the challenges of the Anthropocene.
-She is currently working on a short docu-fiction Refugia and a mixed media art series Follow the Thread.
+She is currently working on a short docu-fiction Refugia and a mixed media art series Follow the thread.

 Anne has an ongoing mural project and collaborates with renowned Street Artists.
 These public installations are based on the key themes of Anne’s work and range from mural paintings to text based art.
 Each artwork is different depending on the location.